-Our basic rigger safety training course is OSHA-compliant and designed specifically for our end-user.
+Our basic rigger safety training course is OSHA Aligned and designed specifically for our end-user.

 - You will learn about rigger terminology, and the definitions for each word.